mrevsine/mrevsine.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Mahler Revsine (he/him; name pronounced like dollar).
+My name is Mahler Revsine (he/him; name pronounced like "dollar").
 I'm a scientist interested in using Deep Learning to advance our understanding of Genomics.
 I am currently a PhD student working under the supervision of Dr. Michael Schatz in the Computer Science Department at Johns Hopkins Univeristy.
 I am grateful to be supported by the National Science Foundation's Graduate Research Fellowship Program.

 Research
 ======